Indiana

 E. Vacatur for victims of human trafficking

+A person who committed an offense that did not result in bodily injury to another person is “entitled” to have the person’s conviction vacated if the person proves by a preponderance of the evidence that the person was a trafficked person and coerced or under the control of another person at the time of the offense.
 Ind.
-Code § 35-38-10-2 – A person who committed an offense that did not result in bodily injury to another person is “entitled” to have the person’s conviction vacated if the person proves by a preponderance of the evidence that the person was a trafficked person and coerced at the time the person committed the offense.
-No mention of notice to prosecutor of hearing (unlike statute applicable to trafficked children, below.)
-This authority is considerably broader than in most states, where eligible offenses confined to prostitution and closely related offenses.
+Code § 35-38-10-2.
+Actions to vacate convictions under this section are brought in accordance with Indiana rules of postconviction relief. § 35-38-10-3.
+This authority is considerably broader than in most states, where eligible offenses are confined to prostitution and closely related offenses.

 F. Expungement of pardoned convictions